-As Director of Criminal Litigation, Mr. Geverola supervised all cartel litigation matters for the Antitrust Division, including:
+As Director of Criminal Litigation, Andre supervised all Antitrust Division cartel litigation matters, including:

-- Labor markets: Mr. Geverola conducted the Division's first criminal "no-poach" investigation after the issuance of the 2016 DOJ-FTC Antitrust Guidance for Human Resource Professionals, and supervised the Division's first labor-market cases.
+- Labor markets: Andre conducted the Division's first criminal "no-poach" investigation after the issuance of the 2016 DOJ-FTC Antitrust Guidance for Human Resource Professionals, and supervised the Division's first labor-market cases.

-- Government contracting: Mr. Geverola supervised cases involving fraud and collusion in federal and state contracting under the Division's Procurement Collusion Strike Force.
+- Government contracting: Andre supervised cases involving fraud and collusion in federal and state contracting under the Division's Procurement Collusion Strike Force.

-- Food and agriculture: Mr. Geverola supervised cases in the packaged-seafood and broiler-chicken industries.
+- Food and agriculture: Andre supervised cases in the packaged-seafood and broiler-chicken industries.

-- Health care and pharmaceuticals: Mr. Geverola supervised cases in the generic-pharmaceuticals and health-care-staffing industries.
+- Health care and pharmaceuticals: Andre supervised cases in the pharmaceuticals and health-care industries.

-Earlier in his career at the Antitrust Division, Mr. Geverola worked as a trial attorney and then as Assistant Chief in the Antitrust Division’s Chicago Office.
-In these roles, he led numerous investigations and prosecutions of antitrust, fraud, and related offenses, and was responsible for the most significant corporate criminal cases in the history of the office.
+Earlier in his career, Andre worked as a trial attorney and then as Assistant Chief in the Antitrust Division’s Chicago Office.
+In these roles, he led numerous investigations and prosecutions of antitrust, fraud, bribery, and related offenses, and was responsible for the most significant corporate criminal cases in the history of that office.

 - University of Chicago Law School, Editor, Chicago Journal of International Law